martina-torce/martina-torce.github.io/_pages/cv-page.md

 <div class="page__content cv-section">

   A full, detailed professional history.
+A resume (concise summary of my skills, experience, and education) is available upon request.

   <h2>Professional Profile</h2>
     <p>An enterprising student looking to translate a blend of analytical and interpersonal skills acquired in a technical Engineering degree into using technology to solve business problems within the financial sector.</p>